Center for Quantum Mathematics and Physics (QMAP)

 QMAP is a new initiative at UC Davis, aimed at fostering a vibrant research environment for addressing foundational questions in modern theoretical and mathematical physics.

 At the forefront of fundamental research, the Center hosts an active visitor program, a number of Postdoctoral fellowships, a seminar series, conferences, and public lectures.
 As such, it is envisioned to be a useful resource for researchers and students, as well as the larger community.

-The Center was established in 2015 in conjunction with the hire of five new faculty members under the Faculty Hiring Investment Program (HIP).
+The Center was established in 2015 in conjunction with the hire of four new faculty members under the Faculty Hiring Investment Program (HIP).

 The QMAP Vision

 Our universe is a fascinating place — the more we understand, the more there is to marvel at.
 A rich variety of physical phenomena, ranging from the echoes of distant merging black holes to high energy collisions of microscopic particles, can be described with breathtaking precision.
 This description relies on the two foundational pillars of 20th century theoretical physics: quantum mechanics and general relativity.
 Both of these beautiful theories are well-tested and in fact important even in everyday life, but they are mutually incompatible — so our 20th century understanding of the world is not just incomplete, but actually inconsistent.
 The ``Holy Grail’’ of theoretical physics is to develop a consistent theory of quantum gravity unifying these theories.
 Achieving this goal will transform our understanding of spacetime, matter and the origin and fate of our universe.
 Progress will require new mathematics which in turn will have impacts in a broad range of scientific disciplines.